mythril-forge/homebrew-classes/fighter/fighter-action-surge.md

 ## Action Surge
 Starting at 2nd level, you can push yourself beyond your normal limits for a moment.
-On your turn, you can take one additional action.
+On your turn, you can use one additional action and bonus action.
+You can also use one additional reaction before the start of your next turn.

 Once you use this feature, you must finish a short or long rest before you can use it again.
 Starting at 20th level, you can use it twice before a rest, but only once on the same turn.